 DriveWealth will send emails to shareholders of record when a voluntary corporate action occurs.
 Read Shareholder communications to learn more about these communications.

-Orders that are pending for a security can be modified if a corporate action takes place and it falls under on the dates outlined below.
+Orders that are pending for a security can be modified unless a corporate action takes place and it falls under on the dates outlined below.